Combat vets in jury pool for decorated Navy SEAL's trial

-SAN DIEGO (AP) — Combat veterans from the Navy and Marines were among possible jurors Monday in the trial of a decorated Navy SEAL charged with killing an Islamic State prisoner in his care in Iraq.
+SAN DIEGO (AP) — Seasoned combat veterans who described losing comrades and taking war prisoners were questioned Monday as possible jurors in the trial of a decorated Navy SEAL charged with killing a wounded Islamic State captive in Iraq.

-The trial of Gallagher follows months of turmoil in one of the Navy's most prominent war crimes cases.
+A jury is likely to be seated Tuesday and opening statements presented, defense lawyer Tim Parlatore said outside court.

-The lead prosecutor was removed from the case earlier this month for tracking the defense team's emails and President Donald Trump has suggested he may pardon Gallagher.
+The trial of Gallagher comes after the lead prosecutor was removed from the case earlier this month for tracking the defense team's emails and President Donald Trump has suggested he may pardon Gallagher.

 Gallagher has pleaded not guilty to premeditated murder in the killing of the prisoner in his care and attempted murder in the shootings of two civilians in Iraq in 2017.
 Gallagher says disgruntled platoon mates fabricated the allegations because they didn't like his tough leadership.

-The seven Marines and five sailors were seated in the jury box, given copies of the charges and asked a series of questions about the case.
+Seven Marines, including one woman who is a major, four sailors and one Navy SEAL were seated in the jury box Monday, given copies of the charges and asked a series of questions about the case.

 Each said they thought it possible that Navy SEALs could lie and that they could turn in a comrade on false allegations.